History of Federal Open Market Committee actions: Zero Interest Rate Policy (ZIRP) (December 2008 to December 2015)

 In August 2007, the Federal Open Market Committee's (FOMC) target for the federal funds rate was 5.25 percent.
-Sixteen months later, with the financial crisis in full swing, the FOMC had lowered the target for the federal funds rate to nearly zero, thereby entering the unfamiliar territory of having to conduct monetary policy with the policy interest rate at its effective lower bound.
+Sixteen months later, with the 2008 financial crisis in full swing, the FOMC had lowered the target for the federal funds rate to nearly zero, thereby entering the unfamiliar territory of having to conduct monetary policy with the policy interest rate at its effective lower bound.
 The unusual severity of the recession and ongoing strains in financial markets made the challenges facing monetary policymakers all the greater.

-In the height of the financial crisis in 2008, the Federal Open Market Committee decided to lower overnight interest rates to zero to help with easing of money and credit.
+At the height of the 2008 financial crisis, the Federal Open Market Committee decided to lower overnight interest rates to zero to help with easing of money and credit.
 Over the past five years, the Federal Reserve has acted to support economic growth and foster job creation, and it is important to achieve further progress, particularly in the labor market.
 Taking due account of the uncertainties and limits of its policy tools, the Federal Reserve will provide additional policy accommodation as needed to promote a stronger economic recovery and sustained improvement in labor market conditions in a context of price stability.